 This vehicle has indicators as a reminder to buckle the safety belts.
-See Safety Belt Reminders on page 5-16 for additional information.
+See Safety Belt Reminders on page 5-13.

 Why Safety Belts Work

 When riding in a vehicle, you travel as fast as the vehicle does.
 If the vehicle stops suddenly, you keep going until something stops you.
 It could be the windshield, the instrument panel, or the safety belts!